 Welcome!
-This area of my site is dedicated to my observances in all things related to video games.
+This hub is dedicated to my observances related to video games.

 In what I like to call “Designer Notes”, you will find me looking at one element of video games.
 This is usually a mechanic or element of world building that I reflect upon.